webandras/decimus-wp-starter/README.md

 Run `bin/wp` to enter the `wordpress` container.
 Simply run `wp` here.
 The wp-cli is run by the www-data user, not by root (otherwise, it would be a security risk).

+After testing some wp commands, it turns out that the user creation (wp user create ...) is not working and produces an error.
+TODO: need to find cause.
+Maybe caused by Bedrock.

 *Note: There are other useful shell commands in `bin` folder as well.*

 ## DB